ahw/knowvim/README.md

 knowvim
 =======

-A Vim web demo that used to exist at http://knowvim.com.
-It's aim was to provide a friendly introduction to beginners fresh off their first "vim" Google searches, and I thought maybe it could be worked into some sort of Chrome extension or integrated into the ACE editor or something.
+A Vim web demo that now exists at https://ahw.github.io/knowvim.
+Originally, this project's aim was to provide a friendly introduction to beginners fresh off their first "vim" Google searches, and I thought maybe it could be worked into some sort of Chrome extension or integrated into the ACE editor or something.
 Ultimately, it was a fun thing that I worked on for a while just because I could, but something I no longer really make time for.

 Demo
 ----